 The planning and development guides and resources linked below are helpful in understanding various aspects of the development application process and land use planning policy.
-For more information, you can contact one of Middlesex County's planners at (519) 434–7321.
+For more information, you can contact one of Middlesex County's planners.

-Each of the eight local municipalities within Middlesex County has its own Official Plan to regulate land use.
-Please visit your local municipality's website to view land use plans and by-laws, or to get more information about development applications.
+Each of the eight local municipalities within Middlesex County has its own Official Plan and Zoning By-law to regulate land use.
+Please visit your local municipality's website to view land use plans and policies, or to get more information about development applications.

 Legislation & Regulation